 Before I tackle some of the myths – some quick anatomy and physiology: The cord is covered in Wharton’s jelly and coiled.
 This protects the 3 blood vessels from the kind of stretch and compression involved in being attached to a mobile baby.
 The umbilical cord is also long enough (average 55cm) to be comfortably wrapped around the neck with plenty of left over length.
 Essentially the umbilical cord is ‘designed’ to be worn around the neck without causing a problem.

 During labour a nuchal cord does not cause a problem.
-There is no indication to undergo a c-section if a nuchal cord is identified antenatally (RCOG 2009).
+There is no indication to undergo a c-section if a nuchal cord is identified antenatally (RCOG 2017).
 The baby is not ‘held up’ by the cord because the whole package – fundus (top of the uterus), placenta and cord are all moving down together.
 The uterus ‘shrinks’ down (contracts) moving the baby downwards, along with their attached placenta and cord.
 It is not until the baby’s head moves into the vagina, that a few extra centimetres of additional length are required (see ‘birth’ below).
 However, when a c-section is done for ‘fetal distress’ or ‘lack of progress’ during labour, the presence of a nuchal cord is often used as the reason… “ah ha, look – your baby was stressed because the cord was around his neck” or “…the cord was stopping her from moving down”.
 The cord is unlikely to have had anything to do with the stress or lack of progress.
-Most likely other interventions carried out during labour led to the end scenario (eg. the use of syntocinon and/or ‘failure to wait’).
+Most likely other interventions carried out during labour led to the end scenario (in particular the use of syntocinon).

 Birth (the last bit of labour)